Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IPleaseWaitService.md

 ### Pop()

 Decreases the number of clients that show the please wait window.
-The implementing class is responsible for holding a counter internally which a call to this method will decrease.As long as the internal counter is not zero (0), the please wait window will stay visible.
-To increase the counter, make a call to Pop.A call to String) or one of its overloads will not increase the internal counter.
+The implementing class is responsible for holding a counter internally which a call to this method will decrease.
+As long as the internal counter is not zero (0), the please wait window will stay visible.
+To increase the counter, make a call to Pop.
+A call to String) or one of its overloads will not increase the internal counter.
 A call to Hide will reset the internal counter to zero (0) and thus hide the window.

 ### Push(string status)

 Increases the number of clients that show the please wait window.
-The implementing class is responsible for holding a counter internally which a call to this method will increase.As long as the internal counter is not zero (0), the please wait window will stay visible.
-To decrease the counter, make a call to Pop.A call to String) or one of its overloads will not increase the internal counter.
+The implementing class is responsible for holding a counter internally which a call to this method will increase.
+As long as the internal counter is not zero (0), the please wait window will stay visible.
+To decrease the counter, make a call to Pop.
+A call to String) or one of its overloads will not increase the internal counter.
 A call to Hide will reset the internal counter to zero (0) and thus hide the window.

 #### Parameters